stroxler/music-notes/progressions-in-A-L.md

 There are various ways to think of this, but one of them is just as a substituted elaboration of chromatic movement plus a substitution.

-## Sidestepping without sidestepping: chromatic movement and sus chords (ending on V7)
+## Diatonic dominant 7 conversions

+...
+The lead in for this is a bit specific, I pulled it from 'Weaver of Dreams' 1st A,
+    but starting with the A7 -> Am it's a pattern you see somewhat often

+Am B7#11 Em A7 Am D7 Dm G7 C
+FILLME

+## Chromatic dominant 7 conversions, ending on V

 Asus A7 Isus I7 Gsus G7 C
 FILLME

-## Sidestepping without sidestepping: tritone substituted vs ^
+## Chromatic dominant 7 conversions, ending on bII and using maj7

-This one is not something you'd find in a great american songbook tune as written, but you could sub it in: instead of suspending, use the major chord.
-The leading tones here are identical to the above.
+This one is not something you'd find in a vanilla arrangement but it's a nice pattern to practice: leave the leading tones from the above exactly the same and tritone sub the bases to get major / dominant instead of minor / dominant.

+If I remember correctly, Cedar Walton was fond of this kind of movement.

 Lma L7 Dma D7 Kma K7 C
 FILLME